 Getting to the park

 Enter the park at Upper Malone Road.
 For The Stables coffee shop, use the lower entrance (towards Drumbeg).
-Take Ulsterbus no. 21 to Drumbeg from the Europa Bus Station in Belfast city centre (Mondays to Fridays only) or use Metro no. 8 A-C.

 Green Flag awards